Frequently Asked Questions

 Stuff that hurts my body or morals, or i don’t feel good enough at:

-• Convincing people to change their habits against their will
+• Convince people to change their habits against their will

 No judgment, we've all been there.
 I made this business because I have too many needs that I didn’t feel like anyone could help me with.
 Lay it on me, I’ve found ritual in some strange areas.
 If it’s not right for me, or poses serious ethical concerns, I’ll try my hardest to give you some useful feedback and connect you with someone who is a better fit.